Household Safety: Preventing Drowning

 Water safety is important at any age, but especially if you have babies or toddlers.
 Drowning can happen very quickly and in less than 1 inch (2.5 centimeters) of water.
 So filled bathtubs, swimming pools, wading pools, hot tubs, and even buckets of water and sinks can be dangerous.

 - Never leave a baby unattended in the bath.
-If you must answer the phone or door, don't rely on an older sibling to watch the baby; wrap your baby in a towel and bring him or her with you.
+If you must answer the phone or door, don't rely on an older sibling to watch the baby.
+Wrap your baby in a towel and bring them with you.

 - Never leave a bathtub, bucket, or other container filled with any amount of water or other liquid unattended.